ipbc-dev/peertube-plugin-bittube-airtime-module/README.md

 ## BitTube AirTime Module plugin for PeerTube instances.

  *  This extension allows you to hook BitTube Airtime Module to your instance.
- *  BitTube Airtime is the best ad-free monetization system.
+ *  BitTube Airtime is a crypto-native ad-free monetization system.
+Learn more: https://kb.bittubeapp.com/category/57-airtime
- *  This plugin does not MINE.
-It's not using any of your resources to create hashrate.
+ *  This plugin is not a crypto miner!
+It does not use heavy system resources.
- *  After install this plugin and link it with your Airtime account, you will be paid in TUBE coins (cryptocurrency) based on the time that people spend in your instance.
+ *  After installing this plugin on your instance and linking it with your Airtime account, you will earn TUBE cryptocurrency based on the time that people spend on your feeds and menus (not content).
- *  Your users can link their accounts to their Airtime accounts, they will be paid based on the time that users spend watching his/her videos or profile.
+ *  Users (uploaders) can link their Peertube account to their own BitTube Airtime account.
+Then they will earn TUBE based on the time that others watch their content and profile page.

 # Advantages
 ######    With the BitTube AirTime Module, you are in full control of your online revenue while being able to provide an ad-free experience to your visitors.